ast-grep/ast-grep.github.io/website/blog/more-llm-support.md

 ## Conclusion

-ast-grep's integration of LLMs, including `llms.txt`, Codemod AI Studio, and  GenAI Script, represents a significant leap forward in code analysis.
+ast-grep's integration of LLMs, including `llms.txt`, Codemod Studio, and  GenAI Script, represents a significant leap forward in code analysis.
 With the promise of MCP on the horizon, ast-grep is poised to become an indispensable tool for developers seeking to harness the power of AI to understand, transform, and elevate their code.
 The future of code analysis is here, and it's powered by ast-grep.